TransLoc3D : Point Cloud based Large-scale Place Recognition using Adaptive Receptive Fields

-To further demonstrate the capability of our model, we also compare various methods on Oxford RobotCar dataset using average recall@1.
-As illustrated in Tab.~\ref{tab:baseline2}, our method is obviously better than previous state-of-the-art model, with an improvement of 1.1 p.p., which means that TransLoc3D has a significantly stronger discrimination ability than other methods.
+Due to that {\em AR@1\%} is already close to 100\%, we also compare the performance of various models using {\em AR@1} on the Oxford RobotCar dataset.
+As illustrated in Tab.~\ref{tab:baseline2}, our method is significantly better than the previous state-of-the-art model, with an improvement of 1.1\%, which shows that TransLoc3D has stronger discrimination ability than other methods.

-Following PointNetVLAD\cite{uy2018pointnetvlad}, U.S. and R.A. are also added to the training data except for Oxford RobotCar dataset, in order to verify the generalization ability of models on unseen scenarios.
-Different from fusing outdoor data and in-house data proposed in Minkloc3D\cite{komorowski2021minkloc3d}, we pretrain our model on Oxford RobotCar dataset, and then finetune the model with a small learning rate on in-house datasets.
-Tab.~\ref{tab:baseline3} illustrates evaluation results of various methods, where the evaluation of Minkloc++\cite{komorowski2021minkloc++} is conducted by ourselves due to the lack of reported results, other results are reported by their authors.
-It's obvious that our method is superior to previous methods.
-Notably, compared with the runner-up method performance on B.D. dataset , TransLoc3D achieves an improvement of 0.8 p.p. on average recall@1 and an improvement of 0.7 p.p. on average recall@1\%.
-The result fully demonstrates the potential of our network on unseen datasets.
-The comparison to LPD-Net\cite{liu2019lpd} shows that hand-crafted features contribute greatly to the model performance on condition that the amount of data is relatively small or there exist huge differences in the data.
-Otherwise, learning-based models have a stronger ability of extracting local geometric information.
+We also test the performance with finetuning.
+Same as PointNetVLAD~\cite{uy2018pointnetvlad}, the training subsets of U.S. and R.A. are also added to the training data in addition to the Oxford RobotCar dataset, in order to verify the generalization ability of models on unseen scenarios.
+Inspired by transfer learning, we pretrain our model on Oxford RobotCar dataset, and then finetune the model with a small learning rate on downstream datasets.
+Tab.~\ref{tab:baseline3} illustrates the evaluation results of different methods under this setting, where the evaluation of Minkloc++~\cite{komorowski2021minkloc++} is conducted by ourselves due to the lack of reported results, and other results are reported by the authors.
+It is shown that our method is superior to previous methods with a remarkable improvement on three datasets.
+The comparison to LPD-Net~\cite{liu2019lpd} shows that hand-crafted features contribute greatly to the model performance under the condition that the amount of data is relatively small or there exist huge differences in data distribution.
+Otherwise, learning-based models have a stronger representation power.